 Method: Start by sitting in a comfortable meditative pose.
 Bring your hand up in front of your face and press your thumb on the outside of one nostril.
 Inhale deeply through your open nostril.

-Breathing exercises for relaxation are great for calming the mind, body and spirit.
-Some of these take a little practice but most are pretty simple to apply.
-Your breath is one of your best defences against daily stress, frustration and anxiety.
+Breathing exercises for relaxation are great for calming the mind, body, and spirit.
+Some of these take some practice, but most are simple to apply.
+Your breath is one of your best defenses against daily stress, frustration, and anxiety.

 Once you learn the art of expert inhaling and exhaling, you will surely see the difference and feel a lot better.Listen to what your body is trying to tell you.
 It is also important to remember that breathing is an indicator of how you are feeling.
 If, at any point, you feel breathing difficulty, seek medical help immediately.